 Toilet humor is something that guarantees a few laughs even if you find it lewd or gross.
-But if a toilet, up for auction demands for a stunningly ridiculous amount, then it certainly not funny.
+But if a toilet up for auction demands for a stunningly ridiculous amount, then it certainly not funny.
 But this is no public toilet, it belongs one of the most popular musicians John “Beatles” Lennon.
-Apparently, he gave away the porcelain lavatory to his builder John Hancock to be used as a plant pot instead when he replaced it at his home.
+Apparently, he gave away the porcelain lavatory to his builder John Hancock to be used as a plant pot instead of replacing it at his home.
 The pot estimated between $1,160 and $1,544 held plants at Mr. Hancock’s home for 40 years before he passed away.

-The other items to go under the hammer include a rare mono-sound copy of the Two Virgins duet with Yoko Ono (estimated at $3,860), Lennon’s son Julian’s harmonica (estimated between $1,160 and $1,544) and a black and white autographed picture of a 21 year old Sir Paul McCartney outside his family hone in Liverpool (estimated between $580 and $620)
+The other items to go under the hammer include a rare mono-sound copy of the Two Virgins duet with Yoko Ono (estimated at $3,860), Lennon’s son Julian’s harmonica (estimated between $1,160 and $1,544), and a black and white autographed picture of a 21-year-old Sir Paul McCartney outside his family home in Liverpool (estimated between $580 and $620)